chrishoward-au/Architect/README.txt

 = Known issues =
 This is BETA software.
 So there are many besides these ones!
-* Full size background images are 3 or 4 pixels short of filling the height of the panel
 * In tabbed navigation, Firefox ignores padding

 == Screenshots ==